erik-adelbert/aoc/2025/README.md

   <img src="./images/bolas.jpg" alt="Paper for matrix printers" width="60%" />
 </div>

+### Current Approach

+After having seen various solutions online, I have decided to remove the double-buffering and to favor a queue in which updates are stored before being bulk applied between steps.
+Moreover, the queue-based approach only processes cells that might have changed (neighbors of removed rolls) rather than scanning the entire grid each iteration.
+This transforms the algorithm from a grid-scanning problem to a change-propagation problem, with a time complexity linear with respect to the total removals.

+The implementation also eliminates the memory overhead of maintaining two grids by collecting removal positions first, then applying them atomically to prevent corruption during neighbor counting.
+Combined with preallocated queues and direct array indexing instead of hash maps for deduplication, this optimization achieves a **72% performance improvement** over the original double-buffered approach, bringing the runtime down from 6.5ms to 1.8ms.

+### First Approach

+**For the following discussion please checkout commit [06ede07](https://github.com/erik-adelbert/aoc/blob/06ede07387eb9f7ca4c23409e15c569aa844321f/2025/4/aoc4.go)**

 This challenge is the perfect opportunity to go fully old-school with the solution.
 It’s an AoC [classic](https://adventofcode.com/2021/day/20) that pops up regularly.
 It has nothing to do with mathematics and everything to do with programming efficiently for our machines when [processing images](https://en.wikipedia.org/wiki/Digital_image_processing). **If you're a beginner, you could benefit from working through this problem and studying its [various solutions](https://www.reddit.com/r/adventofcode/comments/1pdr8x6/2025_day_4_solutions/).**

 My technique of choice here is to [double-buffer](https://wiki.osdev.org/Double_Buffering) the grid.
 By doing this, the code kills the removal process with a single [double-stone](https://en.wikipedia.org/wiki/Bolas): it becomes natural to go from one step of the roll removals to the next by updating the *next* buffer from the *current* one and then swapping them.